 constantly designed and redesigned in India?

-Electoral politics in democracy
+Electoral politics in a democracy

 Why and how do we elect representatives?
 Why do